Home » Tax News » IRS Collections » Can the IRS Take My Social Security?

 Social Security benefits provide a crucial lifeline to millions of Americans, particularly retirees, disabled individuals, and others who rely on these payments for their basic needs.
 But when you have unpaid taxes, many beneficiaries fear that the IRS could step in and take a portion of their much-needed Social Security payments.
 It’s an unsettling thought, but it raises an important question: can the IRS take your Social Security?
-The answer, unfortunately, is yes—but it’s not as simple as it might seem.
-Here’s an overview of the IRS’s authority to garnish Social Security benefits, limits, protections, and ways to resolve tax debts without losing a significant chunk of your income.
+The answer, unfortunately, is yes, but it’s not as simple as it might seem.
+Here’s an overview of the IRS’s authority to garnish Social Security benefits, limits, protections, and ways to resolve tax liabilities without losing a significant chunk of your income.

 How the IRS Can Access Your Social Security Payments